The market is going down, up, down again ... and maybe sideways for a little while. What should you do?

 Diversification: You've heard the expression "Don't put all your eggs in one basket."
 The same holds true for portfolios.
 If all your investments are in the same category, and that category takes a hit, you'll take all the damage.
 If your investments are spread out over different categories, then a big hit in one only means a little damage to you.
 For that reason, many investors divide up their holdings between stocks, bonds and other types of investments.
 And they often carry the strategy even further, divvying up stock holdings between large companies and small companies, for example.
 (Check out CNBC stock guru Jim Cramer's take on diversification).

 Dollar Cost Averaging: Many investors purchase stocks and other investments at regular intervals in fixed dollar amounts.
 This tends to reduce the volatility in their portfolios, regardless of what direction the market is moving, because as prices of securities rise, fewer units are bought, and vice versa.
-(Read more hereandlisten to Blackrock's Bob Doll discuss it here.)
-In certain markets, however, some traders ... usually those with shorter time horizons ... argue against such strategies.
-(You can hear one such argument here).
+(Video: Blackrock CIO Bob Doll discusses dollar cost averaging).

 You can delve deeper into these terms and other financial lingo in our glossary.
-In addition, you can learn more about investing basics at our Investor Center and some of the larger economic concepts at play in CNBC Explains.
+In addition, you can learn more about investing basics at our Investor Center.

 The Next Level ...

 Now for some savvy investors, market downturns mean opportunity ... a chance to buy stocks with good potential for growth at bargain prices.
 This is where research and strategy come into play.
 And learning about the nuts and bolts, like ...

 Knowing the difference between a market order and a stop order.